2024–25 Saint Peter's Peacocks women's basketball team

-The 2024–25 Saint Peter's Peacocks women's basketball team represents Saint Peter's University during the 2024–25 NCAA Division I women's basketball season.
-The Peacocks, led by third-year head coach Jennifer Leedham, play their home games at the Run Baby Run Arena in Jersey City, New Jersey, as members of the Metro Atlantic Athletic Conference.
+The 2024–25 Saint Peter's Peacocks women's basketball team represented Saint Peter's University during the 2024–25 NCAA Division I women's basketball season.
+The Peacocks, led by third-year head coach Jennifer Leedham, played their home games at the Run Baby Run Arena in Jersey City, New Jersey, as members of the Metro Atlantic Athletic Conference.

 Previous season

 The Peacocks finished the 2023–24 season 7–23, 4–16 in MAAC play, to finish in a tie for last place.
 They were defeated by Quinnipiac in the first round of the MAAC tournament.